JGCRI/pygcam/docs/source/mcs/intro.rst

 #. :doc:`Define parameters and distributions <parameters>` in the
    file ``parameters.xml``.

 #.
-Run the :ref:`newsim <newsim-label>` sub-command to create the file
-   structure and database required for the MCS.

-#.
-Run the :ref:`gensim <gensim-label>` sub-command to create a CSV file
+Run the :ref:`gensim <gensim-label>` sub-command to create the file
-   containing the data for the Monte Carlo trials.
+   structure and database required for the MCS and a CSV file containing the data for the Monte Carlo trials.
 Several sampling methods are available.

 #.
 Run the simulation by running the :ref:`cluster <cluster-label>` sub-command.
    You can run as many "worker" processes as resources allow.